United Nations Act 1946

 The United Nations Act 1946 (9 & 10 Geo.
 6. c.
-45) is an Act of the Parliament of the United Kingdom which enables His Majesty's Government to implement resolutions under Article 41 of the United Nations Charter as Orders in Council.
+45) is an act of the Parliament of the United Kingdom which enables His Majesty's Government to implement resolutions under Article 41 of the United Nations Charter as Orders in Council.
 Thus Parliament delegated the power to enact such resolutions without the approval of Parliament.
-However, the prospective Order must be laid before either Parliament or the Scottish Parliament.
+However, the prospective order must be laid before either Parliament or the Scottish Parliament.
 A similar mechanism was later used in the European Communities Act 1972 and the Terrorist Asset-Freezing etc. Act 2010.

 Provisions

-The United Nations Act 1946 contains two sections, though only section 1 has substantive content.
+The act contains two sections, though only section 1 has substantive content.
 Sub-section (1) allows the Crown to implement United Nations Security Council resolutions without the official approval of Parliament.
 Subsection (2) refers to the jurisdiction His Majesty's dominions, and has been amended over time as the United Kingdom has ceded legal control of its colonies.
 Subsection (3) says that these orders can be revoked or changed at will.
 Subsection (4) says that these orders must be laid before Parliament, but that they do not need to be voted on.
 Subsection (5) authorizes the implementation of these orders to come from general taxation.

-As of May 2017, Section 1 read:
+As of July 2026, section 1 of the act reads:

 Section 1(4)(b) was added by the Scotland Act 1998; before then, there was no Scottish Parliament.

-Section 2 states the short title of the Act.
+Section 2 states the short title of the act.